JiayiHelenZhou/example-repo/README.md

 # example-repo

-this is a quick, first fit and github repo as an example for p8105!
+this is a quick, first git and github repo as an example for p8105!